To lay down a procedure for handling of In-Process Samples and Finished Products out-of-specifications test results [except Microbiological Analysis]

 5.1.2 Error in Analysis.

-5.4 If repeat analysis result is found within specification, following step 5.2 or 5.3 then the sample shall be approved.
+5.5 If repeat analysis result is found within specification, following step 5.3 and 5.4 then the sample shall be approved.
 If the analysis result is found out of specification, the sample shall be rejected.

-5.5 When investigation does not reveal any abnormalities, due to assignable cause, then repeat analysis shall be performed by following procedure :
+5.6 When investigation does not reveal any abnormalities, due to assignable cause, then repeat analysis shall be performed (except uniformity of Dosage Units and Dissolution Test) by following procedure :

 a.
 Same sample shall be re-analyzed. (i.e., Analysis shall be done on a second aliquot from the same portion of sample that was the source of the first aliquot or Analysis shall be done on portion of the same larger sample previously collected for Laboratory purpose.)